LCBC-UiO/galamm/README.md

 Fjell, and Walhovd (2023), which is available with open access from the [publisher’s website](https://doi.org/10.1007/s11336-023-09910-z).
-It is an extension of the GLLAMM framework for multilevel latent variable modeling detailed in Rabe-Hesketh, Skrondal, and Pickles (2004).
+It is an extension of the GLLAMM framework for multilevel latent variable modeling detailed in Rabe-Hesketh, Skrondal, and Pickles (2004), in particular by efficiently handling crossed random effects and semiparametric estimation.

 The package allows maximum likelihood estimation of complex multilevel models (aka mixed models).
 In particular, models with any combination of